mantidproject/mantid/docs/source/release/v6.2.0/diffraction.rst

 - :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` minor interface update that allows fine control of bank rotation calibration.
 - :ref:`PDCalibration <algm-PDCalibration-v1>` has a new option to use the :ref:`IkedaCarpenterPV <func-IkedaCarpenterPV>` peak function.
 - :ref:`SNAPReduce <algm-SNAPReduce-v1>` permits saving selected property names and values to file, to aid autoreduction.
+- :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder-v1>` permits masking of discrete wavelength ranges to zero, for resonance filtering

 Bugfixes
 ########